Representing Dates & Times

 d.toISOString(); // => "2025-12-25T09:30:00.000Z" always UTC, machine-readable

-d.toString(); // => "Thu Dec 25 2025 ..." in LOCAL time
+d.toString(); // => "Thu Dec 25 2025 ..."
+LOCAL time, verbose

 d.toUTCString(); // => "Thu, 25 Dec 2025 09:30:00 GMT"